goajos/CursivePlates/README.md

 # CursivePlates
-Addon for using Cursive DoT tracking and showing them under ShaguPlates.
+Addon for combining Cursives DoT tracking and ShaguPlates nameplates.

+# Requirements
+For this addon to work you need to install both addons [Cursive](https://github.com/pepopo978/Cursive) and [ShaguPlates](https://github.com/shagu/ShaguPlates) and also the client mod [SuperWoW](https://github.com/balakethelock/SuperWoW).